 - It's Personal: She's a thief who is only interested in stealing objects that have emotional value to the people they belong to, saying if it's important to them that makes them worth stealing.

-- Sugar and Ice Personality: A Spoiled Sweet rich girl who Harry has serious feelings for and saves M.J. at one point, and also a cat burglar only interested in stealing things people would genuinely be despondent to lose and willing to manipulate the police into getting Spider-Man off her back.
+- Sugar-and-Ice Personality: A pampered yet sweet rich girl who Harry has serious feelings for and saves MJ at one point, and also a cat burglar only interested in stealing things people would genuinely be despondent to lose and willing to manipulate the police into getting Spider-Man off her back.

 - Killed Off for Real: Averted.
 Despite being trapped in an elevator as it plummeted to the ground, she just ended up on a stretcher with a neck brace.